haagvivi/leboncoin-technical-test/README.md

 We assume that we are login at the start and get the user ID with `getLoggedUserId`.

+The conversations is between just two users, so in the conversation 2 between Patrick and Thibault it's impossible to have a message from Jeremie.
+I Fixed it in the database to have some data consistency.

 # Context :

 At leboncoin, our users can share messages about a transaction, or ask for informations about any products.